 SUSTAINING OUR ENVIRONMENT Environmental sustainability across the College sites is a key priority and activities focus on the impact of resource usage, hazardous substances, waste and emissions on the physical environment.
 To this end the College drives environmental design in new projects to optimise our use of the built form, selectively harvesting rain water to complement grounds irrigation with stored water reserves.
-The College maintains sophisticated building management systems to control site security and services and the transition to LED based lighting systems and selective use of renewable power, particularly solar, across Wesley sites.
+The College maintains sophisticated building management systems to control site security and services and the transition to LED-based lighting systems and selective use of renewable power, particularly solar, across Wesley sites.

+5 Wesley College Strategic Plan Framework 2017 - 2030

 STRATEGIC PRIORITIES

 12

+Grow the College Foundation Scholarship Fund to support enhanced student diversity and opportunity.

+13

 Ensure that the College attracts and develops highly skilled and capable staff and supports them with the educational, financial and infrastructure resources needed to deliver Wesley educational programs.

-13
+14

 Develop community relationships which complement and challenge us to improve our contribution to the world in which we live.

-14
+15

 Commit to good design and practice to minimise our impact on resource use and the physical environment.

-15
+16

 Maintain equity and value in College tuition fees to ensure our ability to meet the expectations of a Wesley education.

 STRATEGIC PRIORITIES SUMMARY

 MAINTAINING CONTINUITY IN A WORLD MORE FLUID THAN FIXED

 01

 Ensure the clarity of Wesley's vision and its translation into practical reality.

 02

 Celebrate the stories of Wesley's history and dynamic response to innovation and change.

 LEARNING IN AN EXPANDED WORLD

 03

 Provide a range of learning contexts, programs and age-appropriate opportunities for students to develop the skills, knowledge and attitudes required for the changing world.

 04

-Build Wesley as a leading languages school.
+Create a deep sense of community through respectful relationships with an appreciation of the rich value of diversity, culture and language

 05

 Build the capacity and capability of Wesley staff to thrive and lead learning in an expanded world.

 06

 Place innovativeness, creativity and entrepreneurship at the centre of learning at Wesley.

-martin station and the

 ENRICHING LEARNING THROUGH COLLABORATION WITH PARTNERS

 07

 Position the College as a centre for excellence in learning where Wesley students, and others from around the world, have access to a broad variety of learning contexts - locally, nationally and internationally.

 08

 Develop learning frameworks that enable the rigorous pursuit of learning within the context of industry, careers, vocations, languages and cultures.

 09

 Explicitly connect existing partnership relationships and selectively develop new ones.

 10

 11

 CONNECTING SCHOOL, FAMILY AND COMMUNITY

 Commit to rigorous understanding of the forces of change and continue to find ways to foster close collaboration with Wesley families.

-Explicitly make family and community integral to the Wesley College classroom.
+Explicitly make family and community integral to the Wesley College experience.

 ENSURING SUSTAINABILITY IN A WORLD OF ACCELERATING CHANGE

 12

+Grow the College Foundation Scholarship Fund to support enhanced student diversity and opportunity.

+13

 Ensure that the College attracts and develops highly skilled and capable staff and supports them with the educational, financial and infrastructure resources needed to deliver Wesley educational programs.

-13
+14

 Develop community relationships which complement and challenge us to improve our contribution to the world in which we live.

-14

-Commit to good design and practice to minimise our impact on resource use and the physical environment.

-15

-Maintain equity and value in College tuition fees to ensure our ability to meet the expectations of a Wesley education.
+15 Commit to good design and practice to minimise our impact on resource use and the physical environment.
+16 Maintain equity and value in College tuition fees to ensure our ability to meet the expectations of a Wesley education.

-Wesley College Strategic Plan Framework 2017 - 2030
+Wesley College Strategic Plan Framework 2017 - 2030 Updated 2021